 Educate Against Hate, is a government website designed to support school teachers and leaders to help them safeguard their students from radicalisation and extremism.
 The platform provides free information and resources to help School staff identify and address the risks, as well as build resilience to radicalisation.
-For advice specific to further education, the Education and Training Foundation (ETF) hosts the Prevent for FE and
+For advice specific to further education, the Education and Training Foundation (ETF) hosts the Prevent for FE and Training.

-Training.
 This hosts a range of free, sector specific resources to support further education settings comply with the Prevent duty.
 This includes the Prevent Awareness e-learning, which offers an introduction to the duty, and the Prevent Referral e-learning, which is designed to support staff to make robust, informed and proportionate referrals.
 The ETF Online Learning environment provides online training modules for practitioners, leaders and managers, support staff and governors/Board members outlining their roles and responsibilities under the duty.

-For further details please see Appendix 6 and Annex B of KCSIE (2022).
+For further details please see Appendix 6 and Annex B of KCSIE (2023).

-Modern Slavery and the National Referral Mechanism
+6.14 Modern Slavery and the National Referral Mechanism

 Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take many forms, including: sexual exploitation, 6.14 forced labour, slavery, servitude, forced criminality and the removal of organs.
+Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in the Modern Slavery Statutory Guidance.
-Modern slavery: how to identify and support victims - GOV.UK (www.gov.uk)
+(Modern Slavery: How to identify and support victims (gov.uk) computers and/or the internet.
+It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
+Cyber-dependent crimes include;